lyuben-todorov/piko/docs/protocol.md

 list of neighbours.
 The `DscReq` contains the sender's information.
 Each of the nodes responding to a `DscReq` should send a `DscRes` with their list of neighbouring nodes and general status `DSC`, `WRK`, `ERR`.
 Each of the receivers adds the sender, Ivan, to their list.
 Ivan adds each of the received hosts to his list.
+The only exception is when the node's neighbour list is empty, in which case it goes straight into `WRK`.

 ### Sequence recovery phase
 After discovery, Ivan can send a `SeqRes` to each of its neighbours.
-Each one responds with their `SEQ` number
+Each one responds with their `SEQ` number.
+Ivan is then promoted to `WRK` with the largest sequence number received.
-(which should be the same) and marks Ivan locally as `WRK`.
-Ivan is then promoted to `WRK`.

-The only exception is when the node's neighbour list is empty, in which case it goes straight into `WRK`.

 ### Work phase
 A worker is required to send a heartbeat to each (for now) of its neighbours each 1s.
 If a node goes silent for more